 - The best home-remedy for a constipated Betta fish (it happens, but it’s easy to fix!)

 - The reason you should never follow the feeding guidelines on Betta food packaging

-- The 5 best types of Betta fish food for a happy, healthy fish
+- The 5 best types of Betta fish food and frozen foods for a happy, healthy fish

 - Some other handy Betta diet tricks

 Oh, and before you make the mistake of trying to feed your Betta some other type of fish food…you’re going to want to read this quick what not to feed your Betta article, too.

 6) Breeding Your Betta Fish (and Other Circle of Life Talk)

 Betta fish breeding can be an awesome undertaking!

 But success will mean 6-8 months of diligent attention, so you need to be prepared.
 That time window is just the beginning of what you’ll need.

 We break the whole process down for you (including ideal tank setup and best accessories) in our breeding Betta fish guide.
 Here’s what else you can expect to learn:

 - The one counterintuitive thing you should not put in the breeding tank

 - The secret foods that get your Bettas “in the mood”